ArchitektApx/Invoke-EzNameApi/README.md

 Unfortunately there is no documentation on the API besides the PHP-SDK Take a look at the Powershell Help for Invoke-EzNameAPI and the Methods in EzNameClass.ps1 to see all available Methods and their parameters

+## Debugging

+Use the -Debug switch to Output Request related Data for troubleshooting